GasparyanG/zao/README.md

 multAndSum(1,2,3,4); // This prints '14'.
 ```

-We can assign function to variable.
+* You can assign a function to a variable.
 ```php
 fun sum(a, b) {
     print a + b;